 This is a starting point for your jigsaw to make the final hole cuts.
 If you have ever operated a jig saw before, it is very important to wear glasses because of the amount of dust that flies into your eyes and causes curse words to stumble from your mouth.
 Accidentally on purpose.
 Jig saws are also an excellent arm workout.

 Check the blade and tension with the jig saw unplugged, plug that bad boy in, and then jig away.
 Everything went well until I figured out that the hole wasn’t big enough to drop the bowl into.
-Dad happened to be in the workshop and provided encouragement and advice through taunts and name-calling.
-We work well as a team.

 Yeah!!
 This process should have been very straight forward and simple but my measuring mistake (not the first and certainly not the last) cost me in time and effort.
 Learn from me people.